 To generate functional specialization profiles, we extracted from the naive Bayes models a critical piece of information the model uses for classification: the average loading of each cognitive function to each class.
 That is, we extracted the average loading of each cognitive topic to the set of studies that activated each region, and the average loading to studies that did not activate each region.
 We then subtracted the mean loading for the ‘active’ class from the ‘inactive’ class, how yieldinga measure of the expression of a given cognitive function for a given parcel.
 We zZ-scored this measure across regions to make the magnitude of this difference more easily interpretable, and used these ‘weights’ to generate the plots in figure 5.

 Functional complexity.
-We quantified the complexity of function in order to determine if mFC regions are involved in a diverse range of cognitive functions.
+We quantified the complexity of function in order to determine if MFC regions are involved in a diverse range of cognitive functions.
 We operationalized regions with heterogenous function as those that required a larger number of topics to accurately predict their activity, while regions with more homogenous function are those that would require fewer topics to correctly classify.
 We started by fitting the simplest possible model and attempting to predict activity for each region only using the topic that had the greatest weight in the complete model.
 We then assessed the benefit of including additional topics by sequentially adding topics as predictors (up to 35) to the model in order of their importance in the full model.

 Machine learning algorithms.
 Scikit-learn (CITE CITE), a python machine learning module, was used for all machine learning analyses in this study (PCA, k-means clustering, naive Bayes classification).